eyelevelai/chat-essential/trunk/README.txt

 Tags: ai, artificial intelligence, openai, gpt-3, gpt3, customer, chat Requires at least: 5.0
 Tested up to: 5.8
-Stable tag: 0.1
+Stable tag: 0.11
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Instantly respond to customers with the World's first GPT-3 powered chat solution
+Turn your WordPress content into a virtual assistant in seconds (powered by OpenAI's GPT-3)

 == Description ==

-Create a GPT-3 powered virtual assistant that can talk about your business by installing our free WordPress plugin.
+Create a GPT-3 powered virtual assistant that can talk about your business in seconds.
+Simply install our free WordPress plugin and choose the WordPress content you want your virtual assistant to be trained with.
+That's it!

 When you install the plugin, we automatically ingest your WordPress website content and create a custom GPT-3-powered virtual assistant capable of talking about your business.

-Deploy the virtual assistant to your website or QR codes where it will respond to your customers.
+You can use the plugin to deploy the virtual assistant to your website or create QR codes that start chats with your virtual assistant when scanned.

-For customers that want to chat directly with you, respond to their chats from SMS text.
+For customers that want to chat directly with you, you can live chat from SMS text.

 No apps to install or websites to monitor.